 DOE Funding: $498,000; Non-DOE: $124,500; Total Value: $622,500

 Finally, DOE has selected two companies to receive GAIN technology development vouchers in this second review cycle.
 The companies selected are Yellowstone Energy (Knoxville, TN) in the amount of $160,000, and ThorCon US (Stevenson, WA) in the amount of $400,000.
 Further detail and description of these awards can be found under the GAIN website.

 NE funds research, development, and demonstration projects to reduce the risk and cost of advanced nuclear technologies, and to improve nuclear energy’s contribution to meeting the nation’s economic, energy security, and environmental challenges.
-More information on the Office of Nuclear Energy and its programs can be found here.
+Read more on the Office of Nuclear Energy and its programs.